 Adding a Lagged Window to Calculate Year-to-Year Change¶

 The departures_by_month dataset now has totals of departures for two years: 2016 and 2017.
-Now we can calculate how the traffic changed from year to year.
-With departures_by_month selected:
+Therefore, we can calculate how the traffic changed from month to month, across years, with the help of a Window recipe.
+For any month in our data, we need to find the same value 12 months prior, or, in the language of Window functions, lagged by 12 months.

-- Click Create Recipe.
+departures_by_month_windows.
+Click Create Recipe.

-12rows, i.e. months or a whole year.
+12rows, i.e. months, or one whole year.

-- Keep only rows that from the year we need: 2017
+- Keep only rows from the year we need: 2017.

-- Calculate a column for year_toyear_change with the formula
+- Calculate a column for year_toyear_change.

 (Total - Total_lag12)/Total_lag12 * 100

 - Keep only the following 7 columns: Year, Month, Total_US_mktshare, Total_IN_mktshare, Total, Total_lag12, year_toyear_change